shahid-43/replacement_policies/Q2/README.md

-# Assignment 2 - Q2
+# Assignment 2 Question 2

 In this question, complete individual files and implement in C and compare the various policies for caching.